 The common misconception is that root canals are painful dental treatments that are unnecessary, but this couldn’t be further from the truth.
-Root canals clear out disease and save your smile from spreading tooth decay.
-Join Dr. Kovacevic and our team as we explore what root canals are and how they can help your smile.
+Root canal therapy clears out disease and saves your smile from spreading tooth decay.
+Join Greenburg, PA dentist Dr. Kovacevic and our team as we explore what root canals are and how they can help your smile.

 How Does Tooth Decay Occur?